 Retailers who specialize in antique jewelry are the most reliable sources for antique engagement rings and wedding rings.
 Making your purchase through a specialized retailer either in your area, or through a reputable Internet source, will help to ensure that you are dealing with a professional and that you are paying the right price for your ring.

-Three of my absolute favorite online resources for authentic antique wedding rings and antique engagement rings include:
+One of EWR's best online resources for authentic antique wedding rings and antique engagement rings include:

 Adin Fine Antique Jewelry: Adin is a highly respected resource for authentic antique